2012–13 Umaglesi Liga: Second phase

 This phase began on 9 March 2013 and will end on 18 May 2013.

 Championship round

-Dinamo Tbilisi, Dila Gori, Torpedo Kutaisi, Chikhura Sachkhere, Zestafoni and Baia Zugdidi ended the first phase in the top six positions of the table and thus entered the championship round.
+Dinamo Tbilisi, Dila Gori, Torpedo Kutaisi, Chikhura Sachkhere, Zestaponi and Baia Zugdidi ended the first phase in the top six positions of the table and thus entered the championship round.

 The results of the matches among these teams will be used as a base ranking.
 Each team will then play another double round-robin schedule against every other team.